puffert/eriksson/src/content/blog/linear-regression.md

 ---
-title: "Linear regression"
+title: "Linear and Logistic regression"
-description: "Notes about linear regression"
+description: "Notes about Linear and Logistic regression"
 pubDate: 2025-11-08
 category: "Learning"
 tags: ["_No response_"]